reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

     <scope>test</scope>
 </dependency>
 ```
-Here we have added two dependencies for the two AWS services - DynamoDB and S3.
-We also add a test scoped dependency on localstack to start the localstack container when the JUnit test starts and stop the container at the end of our test run.
+Here we have added dependencies for the two AWS services - DynamoDB and S3.
+We also add a test scoped dependency on localstack to start the localstack container when the JUnit test starts and stops the container at the end of our test run.

-After that we create the controller class containing the endpoint and two service classes for invoking the S3 and DynamoDB services.
+After that, we create the controller class containing the endpoint and two service classes for invoking the S3 and DynamoDB services.
 We use the default profile for real AWS services and create an additional profile named "local" for testing with LocalStack (mock AWS services).
 The LocalStack URL is configured in application-local.properties as shown here.

 ```application-local.properties